 Pregnant and postpartum women and infants up to one year of age residing in a qualified EI catchment area that meet the criteria below are eligible for EIPP services.

-Families will be eligible for EIPP if they have at least one of the following characteristics:
+EIPP Participant must have at least one of the following:

-- Pregnant women who have a previous poor birth outcome (stillbirth or neonatal death, a baby weighing less than 1500 grams);
+- Pregnant women with previous poor birth outcome (stillbirth, neonatal death, baby <1500 grams)

-- Pregnant women who are beginning their prenatal care in the third trimester;
+- Pregnant women who are beginning their prenatal care in 3rd trimester

 - Hepatitis B positive